Voisin 1907 biplane: Background

 Between 1904 and 1908, there was fierce competition between European aviation experimenters attempting to achieve powered heavier-than-air flight.
 Although the Wright Brothers had first flown a powered aircraft in 1903, and by the end of 1905, had flown their Flyer III many times (including a flight of 24 mi in 39 minutes 23 seconds on 5 October), they had chosen not to make public demonstrations or allow close examination of their aircraft because they feared that this might jeopardize their prospects of commercially exploiting their discoveries.
 As a result, many people did not believe the claims of the Wright Brothers until Wilbur Wright's demonstrations at Le Mans in France during August 1908, when their advance in airplane control was obviously apparent.

 In 1906, Alberto Santos-Dumont had made Europe's first officially recognised heavier-than-air powered flights using his 14-bis aircraft, witnessed by officials from the Aero Club de France.
 The successful flights made in 1907–1908 by Léon Delagrange and Henri Farman in their Voisin aircraft put the Voisin brothers at the forefront of European aviation development.

 Design and development

 After assisting Ernest Archdeacon with his gliding experiments in 1904 Gabriel Voisin briefly entered a partnership with Louis Blériot in 1905.
 After the failure of their second aircraft, the Bleriot IV, the partnership was dissolved in November 1906.
 After parting from Blériot, Gabriel Voisin set up his own aircraft construction company, Les Frères Voisin, in partnership with his brother Charles.
-The first powered aircraft designed by the Voisin brothers was built for Henry Kapferer, Henri Deutsch de la Meurthe's nephew.
+The first powered aircraft designed by the Voisin brothers was built for Henry Kapférer, Henri Deutsch de la Meurthe's nephew.
 It was completed in March 1907 but never flew.
 Kapferer had insisted on a Buchet gasoline engine which developed only 20 horsepower, which was inadequate to achieve flight.